microsoft/powerapps-tools/Apps/release-planner/overview.md

 ## Entities

 The following are the list of entities available in the solution.
-The detail documentation for each entity attributes is available as a [Guided help](https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/create-custom-help-pages) within the solution.
+The detailed documentation for each entity's attributes is available as a [Guided help](https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/create-custom-help-pages) within the solution.
 Follow the instructions in the link to enable guided help in your environment to see the detail documentation